June 2020 – Component Traceability is Key

 Published on: 29/06/2020

-GD Rectifiers explains why transparency in the electronic component industry is crucial
+GD Rectifiers explains why component traceability in the electronic component industry is crucial

 Today’s culture demands more transparency from brands in all industries – consumer, food, beauty, automotive or electronics.
 Customers want to know more about products, including traceability and what measures brands take to help contribute towards global issues, particularly the environment.

 Defining Component Traceability

 Purchasers today require the capability to trace products in order to verify the history, location or application to identify the product.
 Supply chain traceability is extremely important and enables customers to track and trace elements of a product or substance as it moves along the supply chain from every stage – from raw goods to finished products.